-The coronavirus disease 2019, popularly known as COVID-19 was first discovered in Wuhan city, China.13 Following its discovery, the disease has subsequently spread to over two hundred countries of the world, causing global disarray and posing threats to all aspects of human endeavors.^{14-16}
+The Coronavirus Disease 2019, universally known as COVID-19, was first discovered in Wuhan City, China.
+13 Following its discovery, the disease subsequently spread to over two hundred countries of the world, causing global disarray and posing threats to all aspects of human endeavors.
+14-16

-7 Nigeria is the largest and most populated country in Africa with a population size of over two hundred million 8 people17.
-As a densely populated country, Nigeria is at greater risk of spreading the coronavirus among its 9 citizens given the already established mode of spread and risk factors.^{9,11} The Nigerian population is largely 10 constituted by children and young people given the life expectancy of Nigerians.^{17,18} During the early phase of 11 the pandemic in Nigeria, one of the calls for this study was the rising belief about the immunity of young people 12 to the virus, a belief that led to the flaunting of guidelines put in place by the Federal Ministry of Health (FMoH) 13 by the youths.
-Future approaches could include the population of people over 35 years of age, to know if there's 14 a difference in KAP among these populations.
-This study, therefore, provides objectively measured 15 epidemiological data to assess the KAP of COVID-19 among this set of Nigerians.
+Nigeria is the largest and most populated country in Africa, with a population size of over two hundred million people.
+17 As a densely populated country, Nigeria is at greater risk of spreading the coronavirus among its citizens given the already established mode of spread and risk factors.^{9,11} The Nigerian population is largely constituted by children and young people, given the life expectancy of Nigerians.^{17,18} During the early phase of the pandemic in Nigeria, one of the reasons for this study was the rising belief about the immunity of young people to the virus, a belief that led to the non-compliance to guidelines put in place by the Federal Ministry of Health (FMOH) by the youths.
+Future approaches could include the population of people over 35 years of age, to understand if there is a difference in KAP among these populations.
+This study, therefore, provides objectively measured epidemiological data to assess the KAP of COVID-19 among this set of Nigerians.